marsdrums/test-tutorial/visual-quality/index.md

 - update velocity: $\vec{v}(t + \Delta t) = \vec{v}(t) + \vec{a} \cdot \Delta t$
 - update position: $\vec{x}(t + \Delta t) = \vec{x}(t) + \vec{v}(t + \Delta t) \cdot \Delta t$

-These steps allow you to iteratively calculate the object's new position and velocity at each time step based on the applied force in the discrete time domain.
+These steps allow you to iteratively compute an object’s position and velocity at each time step, based on the applied force in the discrete time domain.

-If you apply forces on one or multiple objects like this, movement is an emergent property, and, since its computation is based on mimicking a physical behavior, the motion will account for acceleration and deceleration.
+When forces are applied to one or more objects in this way, movement becomes an emergent property, naturally incorporating acceleration and deceleration as it simulates physical behavior.

-A typical scenario where such an approach to animation is valuable are particle systems.
-In particle systems, a corpus of $N$ body (with mass) is subjected to one or multiple forces.
-The video below shows a simple particle system based on physically-plausible attractors.
+This approach to animation is especially useful in particle systems.
+In these systems, a group of $N$ bodies (each with mass) is influenced by one or more forces.
+The video below demonstrates a simple particle system driven by physically-plausible attractors.

 ![](./images/visual-quality_075.gif)

-While this way of defining motion delivers organic and plausible results, it's not always feasible or convenient: movement is an emergent property of a "system of rules", and as such, we don't have direct control over the position of the objects at each frame.
-If we need such a kind of control, we have to figure out other ways to control objects movement.
+Although this approach to defining motion produces organic and realistic results, it’s not always practical or convenient.
+Movement becomes an emergent property of a "system of rules," which means we don’t have direct control over the objects' positions in each frame.
+If precise control over position is required, we need to explore other methods for managing object movement.

 ### Bend motion in the temporal domain

 To have a better understanding of the problem, let's observe again what's wrong with the yellow square's momevent:

-The square bounces back and forth without ever changing speed.
-To create such a movement, there must be an infinite acceleration, which can be caused by a null mass or by and infinitely strong force.
-This kind of movement is called ***linear motion***, and that's want we're trying to stay away from.
+The square moves back and forth without any change in speed.
+For this kind of movement to happen, it would require infinite acceleration, which could result from either a zero mass or an infinitely strong force.
+This type of movement is known as ***linear motion***, and it’s precisely what we’re aiming to avoid.

 > [!NOTE]
 > Linear motion can be desiderable if we need to show a "robotic"-like or "digital"-like movement, or if you want to describe the movement of a body with marginal mass (e.g., a mosquito).

 Let's say we want to move a body from position $0$ to position $1$ in one second of time.
-Plotting the linear motion in a graph with time and position on the axis, this is what we get:
+Plotting its linear motion in a graph with time and position on the axis, this is what we get:

 ![](./images/visual-quality_076.png)

 The slope of this line segment represents speed.
-As you can see the body leaves position $0$ at time $0$, continues traveling, and reaches position $1$ at time $1$ without ever changing speed.
-A natural-like movement requires having an acceleration and a deceleration phase.
-Starting at speed = 0, the body must accelerate, then decelerate and stop at position $1$ with speed = 0 again.
-To say that properly: the derivative to the curve must be 0 at position $0$ and at position $1$.
+Here, the object starts at position 0 at time 0, travels steadily, and reaches position 1 at time 1 without any change in speed.
+However, for a more natural movement, there should be phases of both acceleration and deceleration.
+Beginning with speed = 0, the object should accelerate, then decelerate, and finally come to a stop at position 1, with speed = 0 once more.
+In technical terms, the derivative of the position curve should be 0 at both position 0 and position 1.

 ![](./images/visual-quality_077.png)